sowjuec/powershell-module-for-vmware-cloud-foundation-password-management/docs/documentation/functions/Update-AriaLocalUserPasswordAccountLockout.md

 ## Description

-The `Update-AriaLocalUserPasswordAccountLockout` cmdlet configures the password account lockout for local users
+The `Update-AriaLocalUserPasswordAccountLockout` cmdlet configures the password account lockout for local users.
+Products that are supported:

+--8<-- "./docs/snippets/aria-parameters.md"

 ## Examples